-One of the most asked question on Instagram are regarding my studies, how it is to study abroad and why I moved to Cape Town.
-So I hope I can answer all your questions in this post, if you have some more just message me on Instagram or directly under this post.
+One of the most asked questions on Instagram are regarding my studies.
+How is to studying abroad and why I moved to Cape Town.
+So I hope I can answer all of your questions in this post, if you have some more just message me on Instagram or ask directly under this post.

 what do you study?

 I study Communication Design at the CTCA (Cape Town Creative Academy) in Woodstock.
 I will major with a BA of Arts in Design & Photography (my minor).

 Cape Town, South Africa.